sigurdurthorjonsson/mar/README.md

 ## Tidyverse connection to MRI oracle database

 The [`dplyr`-package](https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html) is designed so that, in addition to working with local R-data.frames, it works with remote on-disk data stored in databases.
 [Inbuilt functions within dplyr](https://cran.rstudio.com/web/packages/dplyr/vignettes/databases.html) allow seamless connectivity with sqlite, mysql and postgresql.

-The `dplyrOracle`-package provides a generic connection to Oracle databases.
 Due to some idiosyncrasies associated with schema as well as issues related to case-sensitivity make "default" communication with Oracle not straight forward.
 These as well as other convenience wrappers are taken care of in the `mar`-packages.

 ### Installation